classmethod/gradle-aws-plugin/README.md

       region = 'ap-northeast-1'
     }

+These credentials are used to make API accesses by default.

 ### Implements tasks to start and stop bastion instance

     apply plugin: 'aws-ec2'

+    // You can overwrite default credentials and region settings like this:
+    // ec2 {
+    //   region = 'us-east-1'
+    // }

     task stopBastion(type: jp.classmethod.aws.gradle.ec2.AmazonEC2StopInstanceTask) {
       instanceIds += 'i-12345678'